 Nutritional Yeast

-Red Star T6635+ Vegetarian Support Formula nutritional yeast is listed as a vegan vitamin B12 source (1 mcg per 2 g serving, 17% DV).
-Baker's yeast is also listed as a folate source (23 mcg per ¼ tsp,
+Red Star T6635+ Vegetarian Support Formula nutritional yeast is listed as a vegan vitamin B12 source (1 mcg per 2 g serving, 17% DV) in the Longevity Diet.
+Baker's yeast is also listed as a folate source (23 mcg per ¼ tsp, 6% DV).
+Fortified nutritional yeast makes B12 accessible to vegans who cannot obtain it from animal products.

 Why It Matters for Longevity